Red corridor

-Red corridor designates the districts of India which has the presence and influence of Naxalites.
-As of March 2025, the corridor encompasses 18 districts across seven states, predominantly in Central and East India.
+Red Corridor designates the regions in India that have an active presence and influence of Naxalite–Maoist insurgents.
+The insurgency reached its peak in the late 2000s, encompassing nearly 180 affected districts and has been on the decline since then.

+In April 2024, the number of Naxal-affected districts were 38 across nine states.
+As per the Ministry of Home Affairs, it was further limited to 18 districts by March 2025, seven districts by February 2026, and a single district by April 2026.
+In August 2026, in reply to a question in the Parliament of India, the Government of India announced that there were now zero Naxal-affected districts in the country.

 History

-The Naxalite–Maoist insurgency is part of an ongoing conflict between Left-wing extremist groups and the Indian government.
-The insurgency started after the 1967 Naxalbari uprising and the subsequent split of the Communist Party of India (Marxist) leading to the creation of a Marxist–Leninist faction.
-The faction splintered into various groups supportive of Maoist ideology, claiming to fight a rural rebellion and people's war against the government.
-Naxalite organisations and groups have been declared as terrorist organisations under the Unlawful Activities (Prevention) Act of India (1967).
+The Naxalite–Maoist insurgency is an ongoing conflict between left-wing extremist groups and the Government of India.
+The insurgency started after the 1967 Naxalbari uprising and the subsequent split of the Communist Party of India (Marxist), which led to the creation of a Marxist–Leninist faction.
+The faction splintered into various groups supportive of Maoist ideology, claiming to fight a rural rebellion and a "People's war" against the state.
+Naxalite groups have been designated as terrorist organisations in India under the Unlawful Activities (Prevention) Act, 1967.

-Red corridor
+Red Corridor

-The influence zone of the Naxalites is called the red corridor.
-The armed wing of the Maoists is called the People's Liberation Guerrilla Army, which has conducted multiple attacks on the security forces and government workers in the corridor.
+The influence zone of the Naxalites is referred to as the "Red Corridor".
+The armed wing of the Maoists is the People's Liberation Guerrilla Army, which has carried out numerous attacks against the security forces and government personnel across the region.

 Socio-economic conditions

-Some of the states that form a major part of the red corridor such as Chhattisgarh, Jharkhand, and Odisha have a low Human Development Index and a high poverty rate.
-The key characteristic of these regions is that these regions are overpopulated and solely dependent on the primary sector activities such as agriculture, with the majority of the population not owning lands.
-The Maoist movement began in the late 1960s as a conflict between the tribal peasants and the land owners, which was attributed to the lack of tribal autonomy with respect to natural resources on their lands, and land ownership.
-While the region has significant natural resources, tribal communities participated in Naxalism probably as a means of push back against the state, including the usage of land for resource extraction.
+States that formed part of the Red Corridor-such as Chhattisgarh, Jharkhand, and Odisha-have historically had a low Human Development Index and high poverty rate.
+A key characteristic of these regions is that they are densely populated and their reliance on primary sector activities such as agriculture, with the majority of the population not owning any lands.
+The Maoist movement began in the late 1960s as a conflict between the tribal peasants and the land owners, driven by a lack of tribal land ownership and autonomy over the natural resources.
+Although the region had abundant natural resources, tribal communities participated in Naxal insurgency probably as a form of resistance against the state and state-sponsored resource extraction in their lands.

-Impoverished areas with no electricity, running water, or poor healthcare provided by the state probably accepted social services from Naxalite groups, and gave their support to the Naxal cause in return.
-The state's absence allowed the Naxalites to become the legitimate authority in these areas by performing state-like functions, including enacting policies of redistribution and building infrastructure for irrigation.
-The Indian government states that the Naxalites prevent the common people from access to public services.
+Impoverished areas lacking electricity, running water, and adequate public healthcare probably accepted social services provided by Naxalite groups, and gave their support to the groups in exchange.
+The absence of state influence allowed the Naxalites to assume administrative authority in these areas, such as enacting land distribution policies and building irrigation infrastructure.
+However, the Indian government states that the Naxalites actively prevent the common people from accessing essential public services.